Glossary of Terms used in Galvanizing of Steel

 Hydrochloric acid – It is the solution used in the cleaning stages of the galvanizing process and consisting of one hydrogen ion and one chloride ion (chemical formula: HCl) in mixture with water.

-Identification – It is the marking/labeling steel so that different customer products can be distinguished from one another after galvanizing.
+Identification – It is the marking / labeling of steel so that different customer products can be distinguished from one another after galvanizing.

 Impact resistance – It is the ability to avoid damage due to contact with a forceful motion or object.
 Galvanized coating’s uppermost, pure zinc Eta layer is relatively soft and absorbs impact shock, protecting the underlying alloy layers.